Skip to main content

 Strategic priorities

-The strategic priorities provide the framework of the five-year strategic implementation plan for decolonizing and Indigenizing Concordia’s curriculum and pedagogy.
+The following strategic priorities provide the framework of the five-year strategic implementation plan for decolonizing and Indigenizing Concordia’s curriculum and pedagogy.

 Decolonize and Indigenize curriculum and pedagogy university-wide

-Cultural safety across diverse learning spaces – curriculum and pedagogical practices
+Ensure cultural safety across diverse learning spaces – curriculum and pedagogical practices

-To provide training and support for faculty development that focus on Indigenous pedagogical practices and intervention strategies to address ongoing systemic racism, tokenism, harmful stereotypes and micro-aggressions in the classroom and their impact on Indigenous students.
+Providing training and support for faculty development that focus on Indigenous pedagogical practices and intervention strategies to address ongoing systemic racism, tokenism, harmful stereotypes and micro-aggressions in the classroom and their impact on Indigenous students.

 Expand and support collaborative, shared learning communities across faculty units